 Fighting Game Resource.

-Now we're talkin'... you've come to the right
+Now we're talkin'... looks like you've come to the right

 you still "take names" in a fighting game or two?